Carter12s/unifi_access/README.md

 See the [docs](https://docs.rs/unifi_access/latest/unifi_access/) for more information.

+## Other Unifi Clients

+Unifi's APIs are split in implementation and design.
+This crate is focused on the Unifi API for controller door access and door locks.

-If you are looking for a client for Unifi Network API checkout: https://github.com/CallumTeesdale/unifi-rs
+ - If you are looking for a client for Unifi Network API checkout: [unifi-rs](https://github.com/CallumTeesdale/unifi-rs)
+ - If you are looking for Security camera and NVR API checkout: [unifi-protect-rust](https://github.com/larsfroelich/unifi-protect-rust)

 Contributions welcome!